Pensions and Divorce banner

 Pension steps and divorce

-1. Start by listing all the different pensions you both hold.
-Pensions include personal pension schemes, self-invested pension plans (SIPPs), work pensions (final salary or defined contribution or former employment pension schemes), small self-administered schemes (SSAs) and state pension;
+1. List all the pensions you both hold.
+Pensions include personal pension schemes, self-invested pension plans (SIPPs), public service pensions, occupational pensions, work pensions (final salary or defined contribution or former employment pension schemes), small self-administered schemes (SSAs) and state pensions

 2. The pensions then need to be valued.
-Most pension administrators produce annual information about the pension, including a cash equivalent transfer value (CETV) for the pension fund.
-It is important to take financial and legal advice about the valuation of pensions, rather than simply relying on the CETV or assuming that a pension will not be worth much, before negotiating a financial settlement.
-That is because the CETV may not adequately reflect the real value of the pension.
-A pension expert or actuarial report may be necessary;
+Most pension administrators produce annual information on a pension, including a cash equivalent transfer value (CETV) for the pension fund.
+It is important to take financial and legal advice about the valuation of pensions, rather than simply relying on the CETV or assuming that a pension will not be worth much as the CETV may not adequately reflect the real value of the pension.
+We work with pension actuaries and independent financial advisors to ensure that pension valuations are accurate

-3. The pension options then need to be can explored to achieve the best overall financial settlement for you;
+3. Pension options then need to be explored to achieve the best overall financial settlement for you

 Pension valuations

-Although pensions have a cash equivalent transfer value, family solicitors and pension advisors are normally wary about relying on the CETV because the CETV is the amount the pension owner would get if they moved the pension to a different pension provider.
-Therefore, it may not be the true value of the pension fund.
+Although pensions have a cash equivalent transfer value, divorce pension solicitors and pension advisors are normally wary about relying on the CETV in a divorce settlement because the CETV is the amount the pension owner would get if they moved the pension to a different pension provider.
+The CETV may not be the true value of the pension fund.

 The relevance of pensions

-In divorces involving a family business, it is common to hear the argument that a pension cannot be touched as the pension is part of the business.
-Land or buildings where the family business operates from are frequently placed into a small self-administered scheme (SSAS).
-Although SSAS pensions can appear complicated, the assets in the pension fund should be valued.
-A percentage value can then be attributed to each pension scheme member and pension sharing and offsetting options explored.
+• A pension is part of the family business.
+Land or buildings where a business operates are frequently placed into a small self-administered scheme (SSAS).
+The assets in the SSAS pension fund should be valued so a percentage value can then be attributed to each pension scheme member and pension sharing and offsetting options explored

 Dividing pensions on divorce